 Your nurse or the nursing supervisor are available to address or escalate most questions or concerns.
 If the matter is still not resolved to your satisfaction, please contact the department head/patient care manager or the Patient Experience Specialist at (870) 508-5484.
 These resources are available to you during or after your stay.

-Finally, patients have the right to file a complaint with either:
+Finally, patients have the right to file a complaint with the following health departments and services.

-Arkansas Department of Health 5800 W. 10th, Suite 400 Little Rock, AR 72204 501-661-2201
+Arkansas Department of Health

+5800 W. 10th, Suite 400 Little Rock, AR 72204 501-661-2201